 Shareholders can avoid the demand requirement only if demand is excused as “futile.”
 The futility exception is viewed as a very limited exception, to be applied only when the allegations or evidence clearly demonstrate, in a very particular manner, either that (1) a demand, or a delay in awaiting a response to a demand, would cause irreparable harm to the corporation, or (2) a majority of the directors are so personally and directly conflicted or committed to the decision in dispute that they cannot reasonably be expected to respond to a demand in good faith and within the ambit of the business judgment rule.

 We aggressively represent clients in various commercial litigation matters ranging from shareholder and partnership disputes, breach of contract disputes, lawsuit between different entities such as corporations and LLCs.
-Call us for an appointment if you need additional information from a Maryland business trial lawyer regarding representation in a business lawsuit.
+Call us for an appointment if you need additional information from a Maryland business trial lawyer regarding representation as a business attorney Rockville MD.
 (301-309-9002; firstname.lastname@example.org).